firedrakeproject/firedrake/docs/source/extruded-meshes.rst

 in a separate array.
 It follows that data must be indirectly addressed, using expressions of the form A[B[i]].

-Memory latency makes indirect addressing more expensive than direct
+Memory access latency makes indirect addressing more expensive than direct
 addressing: it is usually more efficient to compute the array index directly than to look it up from memory.

-The characteristics of an *semi-structured* or *extruded* mesh lie somewhere between the two extremes above.
+The characteristics of a *semi-structured* or *extruded* mesh lie somewhere between the two extremes above.
 An extruded mesh has an unstructured *base* mesh.
 Each cell of the base mesh corresponds to a *column* of cells in the extruded mesh.
 Visiting the first cell in each column requires indirect